-The Report is divided into five major parts.
-Part one covers equality, non-discrimination, human rights & fundamental freedoms, special measures; part two covers sex roles and stereotypes; part three covers trafficking and prostitution ;part four covers Health and Family Planning and Part Five covers general recommendations.
+The Report is divided into seven major parts.
+Part one covers equality, non-discrimination, human rights & fundamental freedoms, special measures; part two covers sex roles and stereotypes; part three covers trafficking and prostitution; part four covers Employment, part five covers Health and Family Planning; part six covers disability rights and part seven covers general recommendations.

-Under each of the above five parts of this document, the report commends progress made by the Government of Rwanda in the implementation of CEDAW and raises concerns and lastly where applicable recommends the Committee the next step to take when engaging with the Government of Rwanda in the upcoming session.
+Under each of the above six parts of this document, the report commends progress made by the Government of Rwanda in the implementation of CEDAW and raises concerns and lastly where applicable recommends the Committee the next step to take when engaging with the Government of Rwanda in the upcoming session.